azhossain/Crystals-Collector/README.md

-# Crystals-Collector
- is a random number game.
+# Crystals-Collector  is a random number game.
- How to play instruction is below-

 ******** Game Instructions ********